Editor's note: This story was most recently updated Jan. 6, 2020 with new flu statistics and outbreaks.

-To find a source for vaccines in your area, go to the Vaccine Locator (http://vaccine.healthmap.org).
+To find a source for vaccines in your area, go to the Vaccine Finder (http://vaccine.healthmap.org).

 How do experts decide what to put into the flu vaccine?

-During flu season, experts study samples of the viruses circulating to evaluate how well the vaccine protected against those viruses.
+During flu season, experts study samples of the viruses circulating to find out how well the vaccine protected against those viruses.
 They use that information to help make their decision for the next one.
-This year, the vaccine will protect against two A strains -- H1N1 and H3N2 -- and two B strains.
-All regular dose flu shots this year will be quadrivalent, meaning they will protect against an additional B strain.
+This year, most vaccines will protect against two A strains -- H1N1 and H3N2 -- and two B strains.
+All regular dose flu shots this year will be quadrivalent, meaning they will protect against four strains.

 Like all other vaccines, the one for flu isn't perfect, but it cuts the risk of illness from 30% to 60% in the general population, the CDC says.
 In general, vaccines work better against influenza B and influenza A (H1N1) viruses than they do against influenza A (H3N2) viruses, the CDC says.

 Who gets hit the hardest?

 Children, older adults, pregnant women, anyone with a chronic medical condition, and health care workers are especially vulnerable to getting the flu or to having complications such as pneumonia, bronchitis, and sinus and ear infections, the CDC says.

 Children younger than 2 are especially vulnerable.
 Those ages 6 months and under are also much more likely to get complications, but they're too young to be vaccinated, so the best idea is to be sure everyone in contact with them is vaccinated.

 Adults ages 65 years and above are at greater risk than younger, healthy adults due to weakened immune systems.
 Typically, these older adults account for most flu-related deaths and more than half of flu-related hospitalizations.

 Pregnant women, as well as those who have delivered a baby in the previous 2 weeks, are more likely to have a severe illness than women who aren't pregnant.